rgbkj/hello-world/README.md

 - This is the unordered list
-- And now the next item of the unordered list `print("I had first leart HTML and after that the first programming language I ever learned was Python.
+- And now the next item of the unordered list `print("I had first learnt HTML and after that the first programming language I ever learned was Python.
 So, this is print statment of python.")`
 --- What is horizontal rule.
 I don't know, hence trying to write so that will understand after saving.
 [Runstone Academy](https://runestone.academy/ns/books/published/thinkcpp/Chapter15/File_output.html)
 ![I don't know how to add image.
 Hence, just trying for the first time](image.jpg)